yesodweb/yesodweb.com-content/blog/2012/10/measuring-warp.md

 - Mighty 2.8.2 with the prefork technique does scale at least for 8 workers
 - Increasing capabilities of GHC's threaded RTS cannot utilize multi cores if the number of capabilities is larger than 3.

 Also, Andreas and I measured Mighty 2.8.2 with Andreas's parallel IO manager.
-We had very good results but I don't think it is not proper time to show the results now.
+We had very good results but I don't think it is the proper time to show the results.
 I hope we can open our results in the future.